 In animals, the direct fluorescent antibody test (dFA) done on brain tissue is most

-frequently used to detect rabies.
-Within a few hours, diagnostic labs can determine
+often used to detect rabies.
+Within a few hours, diagnostic labs can determine whether

-whether an animal is rabid and provide this information to medical professionals.
+an animal is rabid and provide this information to medical professionals.
+These results

 In humans, a number of tests are necessary to confirm or rule out rabies, as no single